Eight people run 2 from the biggest Pirate Streaming

 Eight people have been accused by the United States of running two of the "largest unauthorized streaming services".

-The federal commission that issued the indictment alleges that the two streaming services, and iStreamItAll (ISIA), have caused millions of dollars in damages to copyright holders.
+The federal commission that issued the indictment claims that the two streaming services, Jetflicks and iStreamItAll (ISIA), have caused millions of dollars in damages to copyright holders.

 streaming

-Both services were used by tens of thousands of subscribers who could access them from multiple systems, such as , Tablet, televisions, video game consoles, digital media players, set-top boxes and web browsers.
+Both services were used by tens of thousands of subscribers who could access from many systems, such as smartphones, tablets, smart TVs, video game consoles, digital media players, decoders and web browsers.

-Jetflicks was allegedly "shopping" TV programs from pirates - As the , RARBG and Torrentz – using automated scripts and then making the pirated content available to subscribers immediately after the shows were released.
+Jetflicks reportedly "bought" TV shows from pirated websites - such as The Pirate Bay, RARBG and Torrentz - using automated scripts and then made the pirated content available to subscribers immediately after the show aired.

 ISIA used many of the same automated scripts that Jetflicks used to detect, download, edit, and store illegal content.
 ISIA provided but also provided films in addition to television programs.